MarkAlliban/openrct2-objective-assistant/README.md

 * Mouse-over each requirement to show more info.
 * Awards turn green when you're eligible, and gold when you're awarded them.

+**Tab 8: Stat requirements**
+* Show rides stat requirements
+* Identify which rides are currently failing stat requirements
+* Improve your rides' ratings by making sure they meet all requirements

 ## How to use